PLOOD: Partial Label Learning with Out-of-distribution Objects: Experiments

-\textbf{Evaluation Metrics}: Our approach was evaluated using two commonly used OOD evaluation metrics: Area Under the Precision-Recall Curve for In-distribution (AUPR-IN) and False Positive Rate at 95\% True Positive Rate (FPR95).
+\textbf{Evaluation Metrics}: Two well-known OOD metrics were used to judge our method: Area Under the Precision-Recall Curve for In-distribution (AUPR-IN) and False Positive Rate at 95\% True Positive Rate (FPR95).

-\textbf{Training Details}: The PaPi, CAVL, and PLOOD models all utilize the ResNet34 architecture as the backbone, with a learning rate set at 1e-3 and gradually adjusted based on decay.
-A batch size of 128 is used, and the Adam optimizer is selected for its adaptive learning rate feature, with a standard parameter having a momentum of 0.9.
-The training process spans 100 epochs, with a widened factor of 2 and a drop rate of 0.3.
-The experiments were carried out on a Windows 13th Gen Intel(R) Core(TM) i7-13700K 3.40 GHz with NVIDIA GeForce RTX 4080, 32GB RAM, and PyTorch environments.
+\textbf{Training Details:} All the PLL methods utilize the ResNet34 architecture as the backbone.
+The training process begins with a learning rate of 0.001, gradually altering it in accordance with a decay schedule.
+We set the batch size at 128 and select the Adam optimizer over 100 epochs.
+The experiments were performed on a Windows system equipped with a 13th Gen Intel(R) Core(TM) i7-13700K processor at 3.40 GHz, an RTX 4080 GPU, 32GB of RAM, and utilizing PyTorch environments.